uppedtrout/Better-config/README.md

 The Forty-First Name is LUGALANNA
 The Power of the Eldest of the Elder Ones, possesses the secret knowledge of the world when the Ancient Ones and the Elder Ones and where One.
 Knows the Essence of the Ancient Ones and where it might be found.
-His Word is BALDIKHU and his Seal is this:Downloaded from www.holybooks.com The Forty-Second Nam is LUGALUGGA
+His Word is BALDIKHU and his Seal is this:
+The Forty-Second Nam is LUGALUGGA
 Knows the Essence of all Spirits, of the Dead and the Unborn, and the Starry and the Earthly, and the Spirits of the Air and the Spirits of the Wind as well.
 Which things he